 Don is married to Dr Bonnie Mallard who is a University of Guelph professor in immunogenetics.
 She received the Governor General’s 2017 Award for Innovation at Rideau Hall in Ottawa.

 Together they have 4 adult children and 8 grandchildren and an adorable baby kitten and a handsome grand puppy and live on a rural property near Guelph, ON.

-Manager of New Initiatives for EDGE at The United Church of Canada
+Network Coordinator for Rural New Ministries and Coaches Coordinator for EDGE at the United Church of Canada

 Research Associate at Duke University